rivy-t/powerlog/README.md

 The default formatting applies to `FormatTransportBase`, `FileTransport`, `StdTransport` and `TcpTransport`.

-You can on either of these's constructors add a formatting property which is a function that returns either a `string` or a `Uint8Array`, it can be both synchronous and asynchronous.
+You can, with either of these constructors, add a formatting property which is a function that returns either a `string` or a `Uint8Array`, it can be both synchronous and asynchronous.

 **Example**: